ameli/imate/docs/notes.rst

 - Pythn 3.5:
   For some reasons, this package cannot be installed on python 3.5.
 However, py35 is deprecated as of last year.

+- pypy:
+  Build on pypy is only suppported on Linux.
+The package cannot be built on pypy on windows and macos.
+On Linux, pypy-3.6 and pypy-3.7 is supported.

 - CUDA support:
   CUDA is only availble in linux and windows.
 NVIDIA no longer supports CUDA in